readthedocs/readthedocs.org/docs/user/builds.rst

    Install :ref:`default common dependencies <build-default-versions>` to build project's documentation.

-   At this point, if the project has extra Python requirements than the default ones, :ref:`config-file/v2:python.install` can be used for this.
+   At this point, if the project has extra Python requirements than the default ones, :ref:`config-file/v2:python.install` can be used to specify them.

    .. tip::

-    We strongly recommend :ref:`pinning all the versions <guides/reproducible-builds:pinning dependencies>` required to build the documentation.
+    We strongly recommend :ref:`pinning all the versions <guides/reproducible-builds:pinning dependencies>` required to build the documentation to avoid unexpected build errors.
-    This avoid unexpected build errors when a third party dependency release a new backward incompatible version.

 :build: